Meet Our Nurses

 Amanda joined Ashfield House in 1994, before qualifying as a Veterinary Nurse in 1997.

-She became Head Nurse in 2000 and leads a great team of 15 nurses!

-Amanda is also the Lead Clinical Coach so is involved in the training of new veterinary nurses.
+She became Head Nurse in the year 2000 and leads a great team of 16 nurses and 5 nursing assistants.
+Amanda is also the lead clinical coach, so is involved in the training of new veterinary nurses.
 She enjoys working in the surgical theatres the most, especially the preparation and organisation.

-Louise Tomlinson Cert SAN Dip AVN (Surg) RVN
+Louise Tomlinson RVN DipAVN(surg)

 Deputy Head Nurse